-Global financial conditions may adversely affect the Company's financial position economic uncertainties resulting from the ability of certain governments to meet their debt payment obligations.
+Global financial conditions may adversely affect the Company's financial position

+Current financial conditions globally continue to be subject to increased volatility with increasing global market uncertainty.
+Access to financing on satisfactory terms continues to be negatively impacted by economic uncertainties resulting from the ability of certain governments to meet their debt payment obligations.
 These factors may impact the ability of the Company to obtain equity and/or debt financing in the future and, if obtained, on terms favourable to the Company.
-If these increased levels of volatility and market turmoil continue, the Company's operations could be adversely impacted and/or the Company may not be able to secure appropriate debt or equity financing, any of which could affect the trading price of the Company's securities in an adverse manner.
+If these increased levels of volatility and market turmoil continue, the Companys operations could be adversely impacted and/or the Company may not be able to secure appropriate debt or equity financing, any of which could affect the trading price of the Companys securities in an adverse manner.